 Another entity which is said to haunt the Union Cemetery is known simply as ‘red eyes’.
 He is said to appear as just a pair of glowing red eyes peering out of the bushes.
 Witnesses who have seen this and turned to run away say that they heard footsteps in pursuit but were too afraid to look back!
 It has been suggested that Red Eyes could be the spirit of Earlie Kellog, a man set on fire in the street back in 1935!

 One of the most haunted places in Connecticut has to be Fairfield Hills State Hospital a place with a dark and ugly history.
 Like most mental hospitals of the time, the way that the patients were treated would today be considered barbaric and inhumane.
 Standard treatments included things like psychosurgery, hydrotherapy, electric shock therapy and of course completely unauthorized full frontal lobotomies!
 There were countless suicides and suspicious deaths in the hospital and tales of unnecessary cruelty and abuse were rife.
 All of this is the perfect recipe for some restless spirits!

 It is common for visitors to the old hospital to hear disembodied voices, or more accurately screams and crying.
-This is presumably the spirits of long-dead patients reliving the agony of their so-called treatments.
-There are also multiple reports of apparitions in white roaming the grounds which are believed to be a mix of former staff and patients who are still bound to the hospital even in death.
+This is presumably the spirits of long-dead patients reliving the agony of their so-called treatments whilst held at what is possibly one of the most haunted abandoned mental hospitals in the entire U.S. There are also multiple reports of apparitions in white roaming the grounds which are believed to be a mix of former staff and patients who are still bound to the hospital even in death.

 4 - Homespun Farm Bed & Breakfast, Griswold